-Joanna McDonald (age 18) is a composer, guitarist, and pianist from Tulsa, Oklahoma, who loves her local music community.
+Joanna McDonald (age 19) is a composer, guitarist, and pianist from Tulsa, Oklahoma, who loves her local music community.
 She first started writing lyrics at age six and by age twelve was writing full songs with melodies and chord progressions.
 She has won several awards at the University of Tulsa's annual Béla Rózsa composition competition since entering her first piece, for solo guitar, at age 15.
 Joanna has presented her music at The University of Oklahoma's collegiate Composer's Workshop and has attended Curtis Summerfest and The University of Tulsa Composition Seminar.
 Joanna is currently in her first year of college at Rice University and intends to major in composition.
-Joanna received the Sydney Striker Fellowship for 2018–2019.
-She was awarded the G. Schirmer Prize for her work “Peace” in 2019.
+Joanna was awarded the G. Schirmer Prize for her work “Peace” in 2019.

 JANE MEENAGHAN (2018-19)

 Jane Meenaghan (age 19) is a sound artist, composer, and cellist from Los Angeles who frequently seeks to synthesize, recontextualize, and dichotomize diverse aesthetics in hybrid electroacoustic soundscapes.
 Her works embrace the dimensionality of sound and theatricality of performance to deliver visceral, multisensory experiences.
 She has received top honors from ASCAP, BMI, National YoungArts, and others, and she has worked with ensembles including Los Angeles Philharmonic, International Contemporary Ensemble, and Kaleidoscope Chamber Orchestra.
 Jane is currently in her first year of the Columbia-Juilliard Program.